Computer case: Appearance

 Throughout the 1990s, most computer cases had simple rectangular shapes, and were often painted beige or white with little attention given to the visual design.
 Beige box designs are still found on a large number of budget computers assembled from generic components.
-This class of machines is still known as white box computers.
+These class of machines are now known as white box computers, even though the cases for these types of machines are now generally colored black or silver instead of beige.
 More modern computer cases include a much wider range of variation in shape, color, form factor, and materials, such as brushed aluminium and/or tempered glass which are offered with more expensive cases.

 Case modding is the artistic styling of computer cases, often to draw attention to the use of advanced or unusual components.
 Since the early 2000s, some cases have included clear side panels or acrylic windows so that users can look inside while it is operating.
 Modded cases may also include colored internal lighting, custom paint, or liquid cooling systems.
 Some hobbyists build custom cases from raw materials like aluminum, steel, styrofoam, acrylic, or wood.

 Historically, cases used CCFL lighting and eventually single color LEDs as strips or in fans to illuminate their interior; modern cases use RGB LED lighting instead, often incorporated into case fans.
 To improve airflow while allowing RGB fans to be visible, many cases as of 2020 use metal meshes, without any external bays.
 Many include a PSU shroud and vertical gpu mounts.
 Some used to include holes to support external water cooling radiators.
 Cases with side windows may have side fans (on the window) as well, although it is uncommon for cases with glass windows to have side fans.